 Acknowledgments

-This work was supported by Wellcome Trust Grant GR076558MA and EU-FP7 “Sybilla” no. 201106 to O.A.
+This work was supported by Wellcome Trust Grant WT094296MA and EU-FP7 “Sybilla” no. 201106 to O.A.
 D.C.D was supported by a DFG Emmy Noether Grant DI1512/1-1.
 B.G.D. and O.A. are recipients of Royal Society Wolfson Research Merit Awards.
 We thank Drs.
 Philip Charles, Steve Taylor and Eleni Giannoulatou for advice on the use of bioinformatics and statistics software.
 We thank Drs.
 Wolfgang Paster and Konstantina Nika for helpful suggestions and for critical feedback on the manuscript.
 We gratefully thank Matthias Selbach for helpful suggestions.
 V.G. was supported by a Ph.D. fellowship from BBSRC, O.B. by a Marie Curie Intra European Fellowship, B.B. by a Rhodes Scholarship.
-We wish to acknowledge a publication that appeared during the revision of this work that reported a similar method applied to secreted proteins (K. Eichelbaum et al. Nat Biotech, 30, 984-990 (2012)).
-This paper is dedicated to Jamie,
+This paper is dedicated to Jamie.

 Author contributions